Photo by Roman Akhmerov.

 What Rights You Have Over Your Data

-If you have subscribed to the blog or left comments, you can request an exported file of the data we hold about you, including data you have provided to us.
-You also can request that we erase data about you.
+If you have subscribed to this blog or left comments, you can request an exported file of the data we hold about you, including data you have provided to us.
+You can also request that we erase data about you.
 This does not include data we are obliged to keep for administrative, legal, or security purposes.

 Where We Send Your Data

-Your comments may be checked through an automated spam detection service.
+Your comments are checked through an automated spam detection service (i.e., Akismet).

 For Further Information